rest-for-physics/rest-for-physics.github.io/rest-advanced/process-development.md

 -- Warning : Found a total of 1 process warnings at thread 0

--- Warning : Class: TRestDetectorSignalToHitsProcess Name: signalToHits -- Warning : Number of warnings 96
+-- Warning : Class: TRestDetectorSignalToHitsProcess Name: signalToHits -- Warning : Number of warnings: 96
 -- Warning : Message: Last event id: 117619.
 Failed to find readout positions in channel to hit conversion.
 ```